IIT-EnergySystemModels/openTEPES/doc/rst/OutputResults.rst

 Period        Scenario    Load level  Generator   Captured SRMC [€/MWh]
 ============  ==========  ==========  ==========  ===================================

 SRMC is the short-run marginal cost.
-It is computed as the generator output of each load level times the SRMC divided by the mean SRMC of each stage.
+It is computed for each load level as the generator output times the SRMC divided by the mean SRMC of each stage.

 File ``oT_Result_NetDemand.csv``